Summary and Aggregation

 Note that count returns an array with a single element [1523] even though there's no grouping.
 All metrics return arrays.

-Metrics: Aggregating Data
+Metrics: Calculating Summary Data

 Universal Metric: Count